LeaderPortfolio

 Women's Empowerment$5M

-Contribution to the development of the Elm Centre, a housing facility for women and children.
+Donation to support a major affordable housing project for women and children.